anchore/grype/internal/dbtest/README.md

 # dbtest - Database Testing Utilities

-This package provides utilities for building and testing grype vulnerability databases from fixture data.
+This package provides utilities for building and testing grype vulnerability databases from fixture data, along with fluent assertion helpers that decouple test code from internal API shapes.

 ## Quick Start